bobeu/learna/README.md

 ## About us

-Educaster team, curious mind with a teacher’s touch and a developer’s discipline, we craft interactive quizzes like a sculptor carves marble — precisely, creatively, and always with purpose.
-Sometimes, we achieve this manually, and often with the help of Aritificial intelligence using a carefully and skillfully prepared prompt.
+Our team is comprised of curious minds with a teacher’s touch and a developer’s discipline.
+We craft interactive quizzes like a sculptor carves marble — precisely, creatively, and always with purpose.
+Sometimes, we achieve this manually, and often with the help of Artificial intelligence using a carefully and skillfully prepared prompt.
 We navigate subjects such as Solidity, ReactJS, DeFi, Wagmi, etc, with ease, blending logic and learning into bite-sized brilliance.
-When not hashing questions into unique hex codes (literally), We are building tools that teach, challenge, and empower others.
+When not hashing questions into unique hex codes (literally), we are building tools that teach, challenge, and empower others.

-Our team clearly got a strong grasp of dev skills and an interest in ed-tech-style systems.
+Our team got a strong grasp of dev skills and an interest in ed-tech-style systems.

 <!-- 0xA7999939AD2BBD2c9571dE3F48210f491D0Dd204 GROWTOKEN -->